 By YACHATSNEWS

-FIVE RIVERS – A team of investigators from Lane County is trying to sort out two shooting deaths Thursday night and Friday on a remote farm deep in the foothills of the Oregon Coast Range.
+FIVE RIVERS – A team of police investigators from Lane County is trying to sort out two shooting deaths Thursday night and Friday on a remote farm deep in the foothills of the Oregon Coast Range.

-Everett S. Fuller, 55, who lived with his wife and son in one of the several homes on Prindle Creek Farm, is accused of second-degree murder in the shooting death of Chris “Bubba” Clark Jr. about 10 p.m.
+Everett S. Fuller, 55, who lived with his wife and son in one of the several homes on Prindel Creek Farm, is accused of second-degree murder in the shooting death of Chris “Bubba” Clark Jr. about 10 p.m.
 Thursday.

 Fuller fled after the first shooting, was the subject of a massive manhunt on the farm during the day Friday but was able to surrender to deputies late Friday.
 He is in the Lane County jail on a charge of second-degree murder.
+Fuller, who has retained attorney John Kolego of Eugene, was arraigned on the murder charge Monday.

 The 124-acre farm is one of the last properties on East Five Rivers Road more than 15 miles south of Oregon Highway 34 and the Alsea River just south of the Lincoln/Lane county line.